 Representation at the Network includes all grades of staff from acute, community, primary care and ambulance Trusts and also commissioners from local CCGs and Patient/Carer partners.
 This broad representation helps ensure that the work of the PSC remains grounded and relevant to Wessex stakeholders.

-Full agenda and booking details to follow.
-For enquiries, please click on the button below.
+Full agenda and Webex details now available: please click on the button below.